 5 signs telling entrepreneurs they’re ready to grow their business

 By ATB Financial 7 July 2020 7 min read

-There comes a point for where many business owners will start to ask themselves, “Is it time to grow my company, to take it to the next level?”
+There comes a point where many business owners will start to ask themselves, “Is it time to grow my company, to take it to the next level?”

 That next level could mean expanding product lineups, adding a second location, boosting staff numbers, venturing into new markets, and much more.
 What isn’t always apparent, is how to spot the signs indicating it’s time to grow the business.

 Here are five ways growth-hacking tips to help you identify if your business is ready to make that important leap to scale, whether domestically or globally.

 Are you cash flow positive?